-Born and raised in Ottawa, Kool Krys moved to Halifax in 2003 to pursue her undergrad studies.
-There she established herself as a prominent member of the east coast hip hop scene immersed in Dalhousie University’s CKDU 88.1 FM Radio, teaching hip hop dance in the community, and emceeing at local venues and events.
+Born and raised in Ottawa, Kool Krys (Christina Devine) moved to Halifax in 2003 to pursue her undergrad studies.
+There she established herself as a prominent member of the east coast hip hop scene contributing to programming on Dalhousie University’s CKDU 88.1 FM Radio and editorial for the Dal Gazette, teaching hip hop dance to youth in the community, and emceeing at local venues and events.

-Kool Krys has since been featured on national Canadian radio and TV programs, including CBC Radio’s Bandwidth, Ottawa Morning, All in a Day and The Polish Review on Rogers Television.
+Kool Krys has since been featured on national Canadian radio and TV programs, including CBC Radio’s Bandwidth, Ottawa Morning, and All in a Day (Ottawa), Concordia University’s Grrls Groove and the Phantastiq Cypha (Montreal), The Urban Renewal Project (BC), Carleton University’s Tha New Journey (Ottawa) and The Mix (Ottawa), and The Polish Review on Rogers Television (Ottawa).

-In 2012, Kool Krys and Bix toured with Canadian artist Buck 65 on his 20 Odd Years Tour across Canadian cities, performing at sold-out concerts.
-Kool Krys & Bix also performed in the 2012 JUNOFest rap showcase with Juno nominees D-Sisive and Swollen Members.
+In 2012, Kool Krys and Bix toured with Buck 65 on his 20 Odd Years Tour across Canadian cities, performing at sold-out concerts.
+Kool Krys & Bix also performed in the 2012 JUNOFest rap showcase with 2012 Juno nominees D-Sisive and Swollen Members.

 While living in Toronto as an active performer in the #6ix, Kool Krys dedicated herself to various youth initiatives, contributing her artistry to fundraisers and events.
 In 2012, Kool Krys headlined the BraveArt fundraiser in support of Art Starts, a Toronto-based charity facilitating opportunities for social change by engaging youth in arts, theatre, and music-based activities.